THE BIRDS AND OTHER WILDLIFE AROUND THE DELPHI CLUB AND ELSEWHERE ON ABACO

-USE OF ENGLISH Mostly you will find ‘english english’ is used – Harbour not Harbor etc. I don’t change ‘american english’ (‘Wax’ namecheck!) where I quote, nor when I make an exception to my rule by mistake – I see I’ve written meter for metre in a few places…
+USE OF ENGLISH Mostly you will find ‘english english’ is used – Harbour not Harbor etc. I don’t change ‘American English’ (‘Wax’ namecheck – where are you now, Andrew Gold?!) where I quote, nor when I make an exception to my rule by mistake – I see I’ve written meter for metre in a few places…

 WIKI-USE I use various sources – books and online – for factual information.
 If it’s a wholesale lift, I credit it.
 If it’s simply general snippets of info commonly available I don’t always.
 And Wiki?
 Much has been said and written about its supposed unreliability, but I think that used with caution it is a terrific resource.
 Clearly you might raise an eyebrow over an entry about HM the Q saying “…in 1977 Her majesty enjoyed brief success playing maracas with Punk Band ‘The Sex Pistols’ until artistic differences and a brutal fist fight with Sir Sidney Vicious cause her to leave; she later played vibraphone on U2′s seminal ‘Achtung Baby’ “.
 Sometimes I credit Wiki for more obscure research; for basic information I have generally stopped doing so.
 So thanks Wiki, in particular for info about birds and animals, and for cross-references to other sources.